 While many websites permit visitors to decline tracking cookies and continue browsing, others have responded by making their content an all-or-nothing offer: either you allow tracking cookies or you have to go elsewhere.
 Other websites offer a choice of premium subscription models in lieu of tracking.

 While most web tracking is geared toward the purposes outlined above, it can be — and has already been — redirected toward other aims.
-In the infamous Facebook–Cambridge Analytica scandal, political consulting firm Cambridge Analytica obtained the Facebook data of up to 87 million people without their consent, using it to help create political ad campaigns.
+In the infamous Facebook–Cambridge Analytica scandal, political consulting firm Cambridge Analytica obtained the Facebook data of up to 87 million people without their consent, then used it to help create political ad campaigns.

 Though disclosed in 2018 by whistleblower Christopher Wylie, Cambridge Analytica’s data collection practices had already been used to help then-candidate Donald Trump in the 2016 US presidential election.